 As each variable has its own specific properties, in some cases you may wish to assign a value rather than a descriptive label for analysis purposes.
-For example, if one of the data variables is eye colour (Blue, Brown, Green, or Grey), you may wish to enter a numeric value for each option 1; 2; 3 etc. This numeric value will not intuitively tell the user what the data means, so a descriptive label should be assigned for example, Blue=1, Brown=2 etc. To do this, click in the Values cell of the variable row you are entering.
-The grey box appears at the side, click on it.
+For example, if one of the data variables is eye colour (Blue, Brown, Green, or Grey), you may wish to code each eye colour with a numeric value for each option 1; 2; 3 etc. This numeric value will not intuitively tell the user what the data means, so a descriptive label should be assigned for example, Blue=1, Brown=2 etc. To do this, click in the Values cell of the variable row you are entering.
+The More ellipse will be displayed at the side, click on it.
 The Value Labels dialogue box will open.